 In connection with this offering, the underwriters may purchase and sell our common stock in the open market.
 These transactions may include short sales, purchases on the open market to cover positions created by short sales and stabilizing transactions.
 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares described above.
 The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the option to purchase additional shares of such option.
+In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the option to purchase additional shares granted to them under the underwriting agreement described above.
+"Naked" short sales are sales in excess of such option.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
 Stabilizing transactions consist of various bids for or purchases of shares of common stock made by the underwriters in the open market prior to the closing of this offering.